VeRA: Vector-based Random Matrix Adaptation: Introduction

 In summary, our main contributions are as follows: \begin{itemize} \item We introduce a novel finetuning method with no additional inference time cost.
 Our method further reduces the number of trainable parameters compared to the state-of-the-art LoRA method, while yielding comparable results.

-\item We compare our approach with LoRA and other parameter-efficient adaptation methods on the natural language understanding (GLUE) and natural language generation (E2E) benchmarks, and qualitatively compare against LoRA on instruction-following task.
+\item We compare our approach with LoRA and other parameter-efficient adaptation methods on the natural language understanding (GLUE) and natural language generation (E2E) benchmarks, and compare against LoRA on instruction-following and image classification tasks.

 \item We perform an ablation study to better understand the individual components of our method and their effects on performance. \end{itemize}